pawelmroczek/todo-list-react/README.md

 # To-Do List

 This project is a to-do list web application built with React, using JSX syntax.
 The application allows users to add tasks, change their status or remove them.
 Also, users can hide already completed tasks or finish all tasks with one click of a button.
+The application now includes additional features such as task filtering and the ability to download sample tasks.

 ## Table of Contents